josephSvk/Toggle-Tailscale/README.md

 ## Contents

-- `set_dns.sh`: The main script that checks the status of Tailscale and switches DNS settings.
+- `toggle_tailscale.sh`: The main script that checks the status of Tailscale and switches DNS settings.
 - `set_dns_private.sh`: Script to set the private DNS server.
 - `set_dns_default.sh`: Script to set the default DNS servers.
 - `script-icon.png`: Project icon.